Skip to content

 • Type: String

-• Description: How to interact with the configured target runner
+• Description: How this wrapper composes with a configured target runner.

 • Documentation: Target runners